mit-orcd/orcd-docs-edit/docs/glossary.md

 **Compute Node:** The primary nodes within an HPC cluster where the actual computational work of user jobs is performed.

-**Computing Cluster:** A collection of interconnected computers (nodes) that work together to perform complex computations, often used in high-performance computing (HPC) environments.
+**Computing Cluster:** A collection of interconnected computers (nodes) that work together to perform complex computations.

 **CPU Core:** The smallest unit of processing on a node that can be used by a job.
 In HPC, jobs can request a specific number of CPU cores to perform parallel tasks.